 WHAT IS A CHEMICAL PEEL?

 As the name suggests, this method of facial rejuvenation involves the application of diluted acid to the skin to cause a controlled injury to the skin’s superficial layers.
 As this skin renews, it heals looking younger, smoother, and evenly toned.

 What’s the Difference Between Light, Medium, and Deep Chemical Peels—and Which is Right for You?

-Chemical peels can be done in light, medium, or deep depths.
+We offer chemical peels and melasma treatments at our Omaha office that can be done in light, medium, or deep depths.
 The deeper peels are typically reserved for those needing to see more dramatic results, such as reducing the appearance of deep wrinkles and even removing precancerous growths.
 However, the deeper the peel, the more intense the treatment and the longer the downtime.
 True deep peels require sedation and are typically done in the operating room—because of this, we do not do deep peels at MOD dermatology.
-As an outpatient dermatology clinic, we utilize superficial and medium depth peels to achieve our patient’s goals.
+As an outpatient dermatology clinic, we utilize superficial and medium-depth peels to achieve our patient’s goals.

-Before having your treatment done, you can meet with your dermatologist to help you determine which kind of chemical peel is right for your skin type, medical history, and overall goals.
+Before having your treatment or facial at our Omaha office, you can meet with your dermatologist to help you determine which kind of chemical peel is right for your skin type, medical history, and overall goals.

 Removes just the outer layer of skin (epidermis) and is ideal for treating fine lines, acne, uneven skin tone, and dry skin.
 These require little to no downtime.

 Removes the epidermis and the surface of the middle layer of skin (dermis) and is ideal for treating acne scars, wrinkles, and uneven skin tone.
 These typically require several days of downtime.

 Removes the epidermis and portions of the middle to lower layers of the dermis and is ideal for treating deep wrinkles, scarring, and growths.
 These will require several weeks of downtime.